moebyus10/homelab/docs/linux/lab-04-ssh-secure-remote-administration.md

 ## 📌 Objective

-The purpose of this lab is to install, configure and secure an OpenSSH Server on Ubuntu.
+The purpose of this lab is to install, configure and secure an OpenSSH Server on an Ubuntu system.

 SSH (Secure Shell) is the standard protocol used by system administrators to securely manage Linux servers over a network.

-At the end of this lab, remote administration will be possible using both password authentication and SSH key authentication.
+At the end of this lab, remote administration will be possible using password authentication and SSH key authentication.

 ---